September 24, 2022

 From audience insights to action

 One month in, the campaign was performing well.
 At a $17 CPA, the campaign was performing well below the client’s threshold.
-But as the brand’s mover advertising experts, the Audience Town team knew it could do better.
-With just a few creative tweaks, they were able to drop the CPA by 25%.
+But with just a few creative tweaks, they were able to drop the CPA by 25%.

-With the creative adjustments, Audience Town was able to provide the client a $4 drop in cost-per-acquisition and a boost in CTR.
-Over the course of the campaign, the client saw 20,000 form-fills, which greatly exceeded client expectations.
+The team updated the ads to speak to home movers' current stressors like coordinating packing and moving, and still having to feed their families, and changed to static creative with a persistent message.
+With these changes, they were able to achieve even better results: a $4 drop in cost-per-acquisition and a boost in CTR.
+Over the course of the campaign, the client saw 20,000 form-fills, which greatly exceeded expectations.